 Shark Tank pitches introduce a lot of great ideas by entrepreneurs.
 However, they don’t pan out sometimes.
 I mean, if you’re like me, you’re emotionally invested, so this really stings.

-So rather than resting on your laurels about a good idea, what’s important is that you not only test your idea, but start taking action to make it successful.
+So rather than resting on your laurels about a good idea, what’s important is that you not only test your idea but start taking action to make it successful.
+Put in a bit of effort, instead of looking for funding immediately before you’ve confirmed it will be a runaway success.

 This might be an idea for a new product or service, or for a whole new business.
 Make sure to test it with the public before deciding whether it will be successful.